 The bid process has been made even more frustrating by awarded projects being significantly downsized and in some cases being abandoned.
 Bids are ever more frequently being cancelled in middle of the RFP process.
 The negative impact on agencies and producers is huge as very tight funds are expended on fruitless efforts.
 The effects on our clients - though not always apparent to them - is that ultimately these costs must be recovered in the fewer projects that do actually go forward.

 The effect on creativity is formidable as well.
 There is less willingness to spend the time (and money) to get close to the client and understand thier culture and objectives.
 Less time is allocated to the process of developing a proposal (this can be positive - more on that later) and often fewer risks are taken creatively - partly due to time, but also because researching and pricing creative options is also expensive.
-The result - get to an idea quickly, do something we have done before and can price predictably, and
+The result - get to an idea quickly, do something we have done before and can price predictably, and focus on winning the job with the lowest up front costs possible.

 This is not to say that moving quickly and going on your gut instinct (think BLINK) cannot often result in truer 'high concept' ideas that can be provocative and compelling.
 It takes a very confident sales team - and a progressive client - to be excited by an idea on a high level, and take it on faith (to some degree) that the creative and production team can deliver.